jamesclair/DeliveryPathFinder/README.md

 Lookup would still be O(n) but since cities are unique it would be linear in size.
 Trucks wouldn't affect the size since it is the contents of the truck that affects the size not the number of trucks.

 ### 2. Identify two other data structures that could meet the same requirements in the scenario.
-A simple list, or a non-direct access hash table
+A simple list, or a direct access hash table.
 #### a.
 Describe how each data structure identified in part K2 is different from the data structure used in the solution.
 A simple list would require iterating over the entire list to find all objects with a matching property and then iterating over the returned list.
-Similarly the non-direct hash table could be used to access a smaller subset of objects that can be iterated over to weed out collisions.
+A direct hash table could be used to access an exact matching subset of objects at a hashed index and without any chance for collision giving a complexity of O(1).